thecppzoo/metatools/design/Converting-Runtime-To-Compile-Time.md

 ## This document explains the work done in [`Instantiator.h`](https://github.com/thecppzoo/metatools/blob/master/inc/meta/Instantiator.h)

+## TL;DR

+This component allows converting a runtime integral value into jumping to a function template on the given runtime value as template parameter, that is, converts a runtime integral value into a compile-time one with maximal performance.

+## Suggested extensions

+The component shown here can be adapted trivially for the case the set of integers is not a zero-based consecutive one by using a hash function, the user should be able to provide a hash function superior to any default in infrastructure, including a function implemented with a runtime `switch`!
+Current work is being made to simplify the specification of what to do with "holes" in the sequence of integers.
+We believe that converting a runtime integral to the execution of a template function whose parameter is the given runtime integral is sufficiently general for the conversion of runtime to compile time needs.

+## Motivation

 There are many use cases of decoding data from an input stream, where one gets a type switch field, something like the message type id in market data messages, or the opcode in a processor emulator.
 Using that type switch, it is possible to jump into the appropriate function that will take care of the data.

 Whenever implementing these things manually, one uses the core language feature of a `switch`.
 The explanations will use the following example, inspired by the processing of financial market data, a subject matter I presented at [CPPCon last year](https://www.youtube.com/watch?v=z6fo90R8q5U), [code](https://github.com/thecppzoo/cppcon2016)